mesosphere/dcos-docs-site/pages/1.13/administering-clusters/repo/package-registry/operating/managing/index.md

 ## Disaster Recovery

 DC/OS Package Registry does not have native support for disaster recovery.
-Instead it is recommended that you backup all DC/OS Packages before adding them to a DC/OS Package Registry.
+Instead it is recommended that you back up all DC/OS Packages before adding them to a DC/OS Package Registry.